CP1401/Practicals/prac_02/README.md

 ## Teamwork
 External students can do the group activities individually.
-Internal students, **form a pair or group of 3** to do the next few exercises (until we get to the programming parts when you can work individually but help each other out if needed).
+Internal students, **form a group of 2 or 3** to do the next two sections (until we get to the programming parts when you can work individually but help each other out if needed).
 Try and remember your new friends' names and use them when you can to help reinforce them in your memory.
 What do they like that starts with the first letter of their name?

 ## Quick Questions